darkares23/js-Ajax-ramdonNamegenerator/README.md

 # JavaScript Randon name generator

-Create a javascript script that emulates generates a random name from an APLI and uses Ajax
+Create a javascript script that generates a random name from an APLI and uses Ajax

 ## Starting 🚀